genral73/docker/README.md

-# Install Docker Engine on Ubuntu
+# Install Docker Engine on Ubuntu or Debian
 #### Uninstall old versions
 1. Older versions of Docker were called docker, docker.io, or docker-engine.
 If these are installed, uninstall them:
 ```bash